PVoLan/wooden-architecture/Chapter2/index.md

 This strategy raised the question: what code we should treat as "crossplatform", and what is OS-dependent?
 What are our business logic needs, and what are caprices of the operating system we should work with?

-When you write a pure non-crossplatform app using Java or Kotlin, the difference between "OS-Dependent" and business dependent is not so clear and obvious.
+When you write a pure non-crossplatform app using Java or Kotlin, the difference between "OS dependent" and "business dependent" is not so clear and obvious.
 Moreover, you have to use some Android APIs to access obviously non-OS-dependent features - for example, you need Android Context to access file storage.
 But it is reasonable to ask you same question as if you'd were developing a crossplatform app: what are our business logic needs, and what are the caprices of the operating system we should work with?
 UseCase may work as a helpful border between one and another.

 Here is my list of OS-dependent features which I keep to the left of UseCases.
 This list is not strict, and you may alter it on your choice (or throw the whole idea away =)